-The Fall Plankton cruise took place in August and September 2014 with NOAA Fisheries, Alabama, Louisiana, and Mississippi all participating.
+The Fall Plankton cruise took place from August 24 to September 10, 2015 with NOAA Fisheries, Alabama, and Mississippi all participating.
+Sixty-nine stations were sampled this year.
 The objective of this survey was to collect ichthyoplankton samples with bongo and neuston gear for the purpose of estimating abundance and defining the distribution of eggs, larvae, and small juveniles of Gulf of Mexico fishes, particularly king and Spanish mackerel, lutjanids and sciaenids.